mcantelon/fashion-quest/doc/source/elements.rst

 Aggression
 ~~~~~~~~~~

 Characters will be prone to attack the player if their `aggression` is set.
 Aggression is the probability (in percentage) that the character will start to attack each turn.
-A character's `strength` determines how much damage it can do each attack.
+A character's `strength` determines how much damage it can do each attack if they don't posess a weapon prop (the `default_attack` property determines how the weaponless attack will be described).
+If a character does have a weapon prop with a greater attack strength than their default, the character will automatically use it in attacks.

 The character example below has a 5% chance of turning hostile and will do one or two hit points of damage each turn.

 .. literalinclude:: examples/character_aggression.yaml